-Back-up copies of a computer program
+Back-up copies of computer programs

-83.(1) Copyright is not infringed where the user of a copy of a computer program makes a backup copy of the computer program which is necessary for their lawful use.

-(2) For the purposes of this section and sections 84, 85 and 86, a person is a "lawful user" of a computer program where, whether under a licence or otherwise, that person has a right to use the program.
+- 82.(1) It is not an infringement of the copyright in a computer program for a lawful user of a copy of the computer program to make a backup copy of it which it is necessary for him to have for the purposes of his lawful use. - (2) For the purposes of this section and sections 83, 84 and 85, a person is a "lawful user" of a computer program where, whether under a licence or otherwise, he has a right to use the program.